rackerlabs/support-how-to/content/how-to/account-management/known-issues-and-suggested-workarounds-role-based-access-control-rbac/index.md

 This article describes known issues with Role-Based Access Control (RBAC).
 We are diligently working to resolve these issues.
 If you're experiencing an issue that doesn't appear in this article, contact Rackspace Support.

 ### Custom Role

 **Cloud Users**

 <img width="265" alt="customrole" src="/support/how-to/known-issues-and-suggested-workarounds-role-based-access-control-rbac/customrole.png">

 The Custom role enables you to assign per-product access.
 After a user is assigned the Custom role, the account owner cannot change this role to a multiproduct role (All Products or No Product Access) by using the Cloud Control Panel.

 **Dedicated Users**

 The direct permissions enables you to assign per user access.
-After a user assigned admin role, the account owner cannot change this role.
+After a user is assigned admin role, the account owner cannot change this role by using dedicated hosting.

 #### **Workaround**